Restaurant Story: South London gets its new fine-dining hotspot

-You may have heard Tom Sellers is the new Dabbous, the next big thing on the London food scene: whether it’s true or not, it is something we had to find out.
+You may have heard that Tom Sellers is the new Dabbous – the next big thing on the London food scene.
+Whether it’s true or not is something we had to find out for ourselves.

-Story is set just 100m away from Tower Bridge; it won’t go unnoticed as it’s a brand new wood-and-glass-made self-structure.
+Story is set just 100m away from Tower Bridge; it won’t go unnoticed as it’s a brand new structure in wood and glass.
 The cosy but sophisticated dining area lies on an industrial floor and a beautiful glass wall overlooks the Shard.

-Tables are naked and the distinctive crockery and cutlery resemble the ones of former world number one restaurant Noma, where the chef has worked.
-Noma is not the only notable apprenticeship he went through – he also worked with Tom Aikens and the legendary Thomas Keller at his flagship restaurant French Laundry on the US west coast.
+The tables are naked and the distinctive crockery and cutlery resemble those of former world number one restaurant Noma, where the chef has worked.
+Noma is not the only notable apprenticeship he went through – Sellers also worked with Tom Aikens and the legendary Thomas Keller at his flagship restaurant French Laundry on the US west coast.

 Story’s menu is very simple: you can either choose between a fixed six or ten-course option.
 We opt for six and the introductory amuse-bouche look and taste impressive.
-The cod skins with cod roe emulsion are delicious, the flowers with oyster cream and toasted rye very refreshing, and the tiny rabbit sandwiches with tarragon flavourful; however visual and actual inputs from Noma are over-present in each of them.
+The cod skins with cod roe emulsion are delicious, the flowers with oyster cream and toasted rye very refreshing, and the tiny rabbit sandwiches with tarragon are flavourful; however, visual and actual influences from Noma are over-present in each of them.

-The drinks list takes a wider perspective than the classic wine-oriented ones: there is focus on local beers, drinks and a smart selection of wines.
+The drinks list takes a wider perspective than the classic wine-oriented ones: there is focus on local beers and drinks as well a smart selection of wines.
 We go for a good ale from Bethnal Green and a glass of chardonnay that turns out to be uninspiring.

-The first course is Bread and Dripping; the alternative to the usual butter is a beef tallow candle which is lit and the dripping you can eat with warm home-made bread.
+The first course is Bread and Dripping; the alternative to the usual butter is a beef tallow candle which is lit, allowing you to eat the dripping with warm home-made bread.
 Although it looks good and quirky enough to be on the table, the taste isn’t something you’ll positively remember – and it’s very heavy.

 Following the tallow candle is Burnt Onion, Apple, Gin and Thyme, another dish coming straight out of Noma’s cookbook.
 The concept, ingredients, presentation and even the crockery are rather surprising and disappointing.
 The food execution is also not perfect, resulting in a good amount of onion, difficult to digest.

-A brief foreword for the next course Scallops, Cucumber and Dill Ash: I am a big fan of raw scallops but they are surely something that should be flagged up on the menu as many guests could be upset (including mine).
-The delicacy of the king of molluscs is a delight, and the pairing with cucumber could work, however the dish’s balance is threatened by an excess of horseradish covering all the shades of rawness.
-Unfortunately another presentation and pairing already seen on Redzepi’s table.
+A brief foreword for the next course of Scallops, Cucumber and Dill Ash: I am a big fan of raw scallops but they are surely something that should be flagged up on the menu as many guests could be upset (including mine).
+The delicacy of the king of molluscs is a delight, and the pairing with cucumber could work, but the dish’s balance is threatened by an excess of horseradish covering all the shades of rawness.
+Unfortunately, this is also another presentation and pairing already seen on Redzepi’s table.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮